Claudia Octavia

 Claudia Octavia (late 39 or early 40 – June 9, AD 62) was a Roman empress.
 She was the daughter of the Emperor Claudius and Valeria Messalina.
 After her mother's death and father's remarriage to her cousin Agrippina the Younger, she became the stepsister of the future Emperor Nero.
 She also became his wife, in a marriage between the two which was arranged by Agrippina.

-Octavia was popular with the Roman people, but Nero hated their marriage.
+Octavia was popular with the Roman people, but she and Nero hated their marriage.
 When his mistress, Poppaea Sabina, became pregnant, he divorced and banished Octavia.
 When this led to a public outcry, he had her executed.

 Life

 Family

 Octavia was the elder of two children of Claudius and his third wife, Valeria Messalina.
 Her younger brother was Britannicus.
 She had older half-siblings through her father's earlier marriages.
 Her elder half-sister was Claudia Antonia, Claudius's daughter through his second marriage to Aelia Paetina.
 She also had a half-brother, Claudius Drusus, through Claudius's first marriage to Plautia Urgulanilla, although Drusus died before she was born.

 She was named for her great-grandmother Octavia the Younger, sister of the Emperor Augustus.